The ceremonies take place as an in-person event in 2023. They are also livestreamed.

 Stanley Park on Remembrance Day

 Vancouver’s main Remembrance Day Ceremony takes place at Victory Square in downtown Vancouver.
-It attracts thousands of people and includes a fairly large parade.
+It typically attracts thousands of people and includes a fairly large parade.
 Smaller ceremonies also take place in Chinatown and Stanley Park.

 The Stanley Park ceremony is small compared to most other Remembrance Day events in the Lower Mainland.
 It attracts up to a couple of hundred people most years and lasts for less than an hour.
-The ceremony usually begins at 10:40 and finishes by 11:30.

-Tips and Advice
+Tips & Advice

-Below are some tips and advice to help you make the most out of your November 11th experience at the Stanley Park venue.
+Below are some tips and advice to help you make the most of your November 11th experience at the Stanley Park venue.